hyperledger-gerrit-archive/fabric-sdk-go/test/performance/pkg/client/channel/README.md

 run times and navigate to the address above to see data being collected (run with -benchtime=300s will show this data on the report as an example)

-If you would like to collect perf data into your version of Prometheus server (example dedicated performance environment), make sure to add metrics calls using the 'metrics' packgage in this sdk
+If you would like to collect perf data into your version of Prometheus server (example dedicated performance environment). make sure to create new metrics instances and register them as done in the channel client package. ie look at: "github.com/hyperledger/fabric-sdk-go/pkg/client/channel/chclientrun.go" to see how ClientMetrics is created and metrics added in the code.
-ie: "github.com/hyperledger/fabric-sdk-go/test/performance/metrics"
+"github.com/hyperledger/fabric-sdk-go/pkg/client/channel/metrics.go" creates metrics structures to be used in the file above.

-for an example usage on how to setup data collection in your client application, see: fabric-sdk-go/pkg/client/channel/chclient.go
+currently, only channel client is configured with a metrics(and operations system like Fabric) to setup data collection in your client application,
+see: fabric-sdk-go/pkg/client/channel/chclient.go for more details.

+The file fabric-sdk-go/test/performance/pkg/client/channel/chclient_fixture_test.go is loading metrics configs from the file referenced in `configPath` variable.

 #Benchmark CPU & Memory performance analysis
     In order to generate profiling data for the chClient benchmark, the go test command can be extended to generate these.